-As senior manager of Alkami Technology Adam Dolby points out “You can close a credit card if it is compromised but the problem is, you can't close your SSN."
+As senior manager of Alkami Technology Adam Dolby points out “You can close a credit card if it is compromised but the problem is, you can’t close your SSN.”

-If you discover your Social Security number has been stolen or otherwise misused by another person, there are several steps you'll need to take right away.
+If you discover your SSN has been stolen or misused by someone else, there are several steps you will need to take right away to minimize the damage.

 Contact one of the three major credit-reporting agencies — Equifax, TransUnion, or Experian — to place a credit freeze or a fraud alert on your credit file.